8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [x] page removed - photo gallery
 - [x] page removed -  blog
 - [x] page removed - newsletter
+- [x] when the rest of the site is compelte work on parts and accesssories
+- [x] finish off nav users items
+- [x] reserveNow.dealerid has the client login and return process done already to copy off of
+- [x] go through new lead process and all other customer contact processes
+- [x] finish off Web Lead process

 - [ ] -------- INVENTORY --------
-- [x] add button to listings, so when they go over inventory with sales staff they can just click create unit file, then displays a command dialog to select a client or create a new one
-- [x] added more models to inventory schema need to update that
 - [ ] refunded deposit button to remove it from unit file and put it back up for sale
 - [ ] setting to sold, use seearch command search to search for unit file
 - [x] once assigned, display button to navaigate there
+- [x] added more models to inventory schema need to update that
+- [x] add button to listings, so when they go over inventory with sales staff they can just click create unit file, then displays a command dialog to select a client or create a new one

-- [ ] -------- STAFF CHAT --------
+- [ ] -------- Side bar --------
 - [ ] put in right side bar?
+- [ ] tickets in sidebar?

 - [ ] -------- 613 MOTORSPORTS ---------
 - [x] called steph, hes interested in getting it for his shop
 - [x] follow up with steph
-- [ ] -------- CLIENT FACING SITE --------
-- [ ] home page
-- [ ] -------- CLIENT PORTAL? --------
-- [ ] order status
-- [ ] saved carts
-- [ ] passwordless auth
-- [ ] online chat
-- [ ] indiviual acc pages
-- [ ] cart
-- [ ] -------- INTERNAL --------
-- [ ] dashboard
-- [ ] create order
-- [ ] ticketing system
-- [ ] -------- ACC PAGES --------
-- [ ] print tags
-- [ ] inventory counter
-- [ ] receiving dashboard
+- [ ] sent him questionare on what he wants to see in it

-- [ ] -------- MGR DASHBOARD --------
+- [x] -------- SEARCHES --------
-- [ ] performance dashbaord
-- [ ] set inventory mins for auto ordering / create auto orders for review
+- [x] change from manual filtering to fuse

-- [ ] -------- SETTINGS --------
+- [x] -------- TICKETS --------
-- [ ] users
+- [x] for finance managers add call queue, that sales people can add clients too can use ticketing system for this
+- [x] move webleads to ticketing system have it so depending on the label it shows different menus and buttons to deal with it
+- [x] rTChatMessages.create need to search app and switch for tickets instead